Kush-munot/Flutter_Projects/Readme.md

 **Today's Progress:**
 - Started with the Quiz App as instructed in the course.
 - Created the very First Screen by myself.
+### Day 16: [28th September]

+**Today's Progress:**
+- Completed the First Screen and learnt abot adding Opacity to images, Overlay colors to an image
+-
+### Day 17: [29th September]

+**Today's Progress:**
+- Deepdived into conditional rendering of components.
+State and its rendering
+- Learned about State Uplifting anf moving from one screen to another.

 ## Resources